alexandre-lelain/components-extra/README.md

 ## UI components

 [Cick here](https://components-extra.netlify.com) to see the list of available components the lib has to offer.
-To see the API of each component, simply visit their `API` story on the storybook.
-You can also see the **source code** of each story by clicking the "**show info**" button on the top-right corner.
-The source code examples will help you to integrate the components easily.
+You can check out the props of each component, see the source code of the stories and even play with them live with the react-live editor.

 ## Requirements